izzymajors/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON web tokens are stateless because claims are stored client-side, rather than in the server’s which is how sessions work

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs function generates a hash and attach the hash to the end of the password

 3. How are unit tests different from integration and end-to-end testing?

+means testing individual modules of an application in isolation (without any interaction with dependencies) to confirm that the code is doing things right.

+means checking if different modules are working fine when combined together as a group.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+we start by writing the most simplest test we can write then we write as less code as we can to get the test to pass then you structure the code